 We're glad you stopped by to visit our site!
 Hope you find just what you're looking for, or will let us know so we can find it for you!
 While you're at it, be sure to read our Frequently Asked Questions (FAQ) page... most people find it helpful or at least entertaining... you can decide for yourself!

-We are a clock dealer located in Vista, in San Diego North County.
-We offer clock purchases, clock consignments - both physical an digital - estate clock purchases, and occasional trades.
+We are a clock dealer located in Escondido, in San Diego North County.
+We offer clock purchases, clock consignments - both physical and digital - estate clock purchases, and occasional trades.
 We also offer clock service within San Diego and south Orange County and south Riverside County.